Mrkebubun/coinkite-javascript/README.md

-# Coinkite API Code for Javascript / Node.js
+# Coinkite Bitcoin API for Javascript / Node.js

 [Learn more about Coinkite's API here](https://docs.coinkite.com/) and visit the [Coinkite Main Site](https://coinkite.com/) to open your